earthling-hamzalechham/PasteKey/README.md

 Your clipboard is also fully protected — PasteKey saves and restores whatever you had copied before triggering a shortcut, so nothing is lost.

+> **Note:** Do not store sensitive information such as passwords, personal identification numbers, confidential client data, or any credentials as shortcut text.
+PasteKey is designed for repetitive non-sensitive text — templates, signatures, standard replies, and similar content.

 ---

 ## Export & Import